 The ID Core series are modelling amps that are designed for practice at home.
 They are fantastic amps for new players with lots of different types of amps and onboard effects to try out.

 And the smaller wattage versions of the HT amps would also make really good first tube amps.
+If you’re confident you’re going to stick with guitar then starting with a tube amp isn’t a bad idea.

 Are Blackstar Amps Good for Metal?